poorting/internet.nl_batch_scripts/README.md

 ```
 ../influx-to-graphs.py DATABASE quarter 3
 ```
 If fewer periods are present in the database than you specify, the maximum period of available data will be used.
+Also, if intermediate measurement series are missing these will be skipped.
+So for example if the database is missing a quarter (e.g. 2020Q1, 2020Q2, 2020Q3, 2021Q1; missing 2020Q4), the graphs will be produced using data that is available and ignore the missing quarter, this is also the case for the 'top improvers' tables (see below).

 The graphs produced are:
 * Overall scores for web/mail combined in one graph